 We are honored to have one of the original twenty-five charter members active in the club today.
-They have been working hard for women and girls in Albany, Oregon and around the world for almost 30 years!
+They have been working hard for women and girls in Albany, Oregon and around the world for over 30 years!

 Soroptimist Charter Members